Mirobit/bitcoin-node-manager/README.md

 - All pages and control functionality are only accessible for logged-in users.
 The only exception is if you use the Rules cron job functionality.
 But a password based token is required and the functionality is only able to apply rules.
 - Access to BNM is by default limited to localhost.
 This can be expanded to a specific IP or disabled.
 If disabled, make sure to protect the BNM folder (.htaccess or rename it to something unique that an attacker will not guess).
 An attacker could "guess" your password, since there is no build-in brute force protection.
 - The `data` folder contains your rules, rule logs and geo information about your peers.
-Make sure to protect (e.g. `chmod -R 770 data`) this sensitive information if your web server is publicly accessible.
+Make sure to protect (e.g. `chmod -R 700 data`) peer information if your web server is publicly accessible.
 The previously mentioned IP protection doesn't work here.
 If you use `Apache` you are fine, since the folder is protected with `.htaccess` (make sure `AllowOverride All` is set in your Apache config file).

 ## Roadmap